Desbeers/Make-Books/sample book/01 02 Markup.md

 ### Footnotes:

-Footnotes can be in the paragraph itself `^[This is a footnote.]` However, the Pandoc way of putting footnotes in a book also allows for naming the footnote inline like so:
+Footnotes can be in the paragraph itself `^[This is a footnote.]`^[This is a footnote.]
+However, the Pandoc way of putting footnotes in a book also allows for naming the footnote inline like so:

 	Here is a footnote reference,[^1]

 and the footnote itself can be at the end of the document like so[^1]:

 	[^1]: Here is the footnote.

+**Make sure the name of of the note is unique in your book[^unique].**

 ---

 Last but not least: have an empty line between all the block elements; eg, headers, lists, images, quotes etcetera or else strange things can happen.
 Also, at all times, end your documents with an empty line.
 You’ve been warned...

-[^1]: Here is the footnote.
+[^1]: Here is the footnote with a name.
+[^unique]: Or else your footnote might be another note...